starccstarcc/Invoice-generator-next13/README.md

 ## Getting Started

-Follow these instructions to get Invoify up and running on your local machine.
+Follow these instructions to get Invoice-Generator up and running on your local machine.

 ### Prerequisites